 Those shots of Brie Larson or Reese Witherspoon or Priyanka Chopra or any other stunning celeb pulling the Effortless Cool Girl Card as they clutch a burger in their gowns?
 They all happen at the Vanity Fair afterparty, where every year for the last several years, the drive thru is brought to them.
 After the sit-down Governor’s Ball supper, the stars roll up to the Annenberg, drunk and probably craving that Salt Fat Acid Heat vibe, where everyone knows what to expect.
 That would be the In-N-Out truck, hired to park outside every year, ready and able to dish out thousands of burgers to sloshy celebs who suddenly find Wolfgang's smoked salmon statuettes and vegan spring rolls unable to sufficiently support all of the champagne this deep into the night.
 Which seemed about right to me.
 What else is the most perfect capstone to the performance of the Academy turning plant-based to make a statement, so then Vanity Fair can say to its invitees, “You can have a little inseminated cow, as a treat”?
 Of course, Joaquin left Hollywood for Koreatown, where he could get a vegan burger at plant-based Monty’s Good Burger.

-I enjoyed my meal while sitting in my car and wondering, just like I do on any other night I find myself staring into space, if any of this matters.
+I enjoyed my meal while sitting in my car and wondering, just like I do on any other night I find myself staring into space in that particular part of town, if any of this matters.
 The day before, the youth faction of Extinction Rebellion staged a die in at the Hollywood sign, on that same popular path to the Observatory.
 “There’s no Hollywood on a dead planet,” they chanted.
 “Will Hollywood declare a climate emergency at the Oscars tonight?”
 Later on Instagram, they applauded Joaquin’s speech and the win of Parasite, but the answer, obviously, was no. The total impact was that Oscar guests enjoyed vegetarian canapés inside a ballroom while their drivers idled outside for hours in 14 MPG Escalades.
 There’s no real net-morality equation that applies to anything relating to this town.
 A film about capitalism’s inescapable game of brutality won Best Picture, then had its own after party at Soho House.
 Wolfgang went plant-based at 9 pm, so In-N-Out could sling burgers at midnight.
 Joaquin said “inseminated beef” out loud and I still ate some and liked it.

 After my last straw disappointment of seeing yet another old dapper man who was not Al Pacino, I decided to call it a night.
 It was after 11 pm; the Governor’s Ball had probably wrapped, and if any Oscars attendee was hungry before heading to Annenberg, they would have driven through by now.
 Since Hollywood Boulevard was still blocked off with traffic cone barricades, I took the longer way home down Sunset as the In-N-Out rumbled uneasily in my stomach.
 I drifted past the corporate office buildings where all the people who I'd actually seen at the fast food chain would show up to work tomorrow, and I wondered what the stars were up to.
 It was easy to imagine them in front of the burger truck, jokingly looking over their shoulder to see if Joaquin was judging, or whispering that they were still hungry after the catering, as they waited in line.
 Maybe they felt shy taking the post-awards burger selfies this year and the guilt won out.
 Maybe they suddenly felt weird about it all—the movie business, morals, meat, meaning.
 At the end of the night, if that were to be true, wouldn’t that the most relatable content of all?
 To exist here in Hollywood, and feel both In, N Out of all of this at the same time?